-The marginal cost of distribution capacity values provided in Error!
-Reference source not found. includes both capital and O&M, and cannot be split between the two benefits.
+The marginal cost of distribution capacity values provided in Table A-3 includes both capital and O&M, and cannot be split between the two benefits.
 Therefore, whenever these system average values are used, care should be taken to avoid double counting of any O&M values included in this benefit and in the Avoided O&M benefit described in Section 4.2.2.